-For those looking to head out on longer trips where the weather can't be as easily predicted or changes in elevation can create colder nights, fully-rigged backcountry versions can still help reduce pack weight and adding comfort and versatility to your camp set-up.
-By using a sleeping pad for insulation against drafts below, adding a bug net if needed, and a rain tarp depending on weather, a hammock can become a viable alternative to a 3-season tent.
+For those looking to head out on longer trips where the weather can't be as easily predicted, or changes in elevation can create colder nights, fully-rigged backcountry versions can still help reduce pack weight and add comfort and versatility to your camp set-up.
+By using a sleeping pad or underquilt for insulation against drafts, adding a bug net if needed, and a rain tarp depending on weather, a hammock can become a viable and versatile alternative to a 3-season tent.

 So Many Options

 The decision to leave the tent at home and hike into the hills with a hammock is a bold one, but more and more people are discovering the benefits.
 However, a camper heading into a winter storm has a completely different set of problems than a desert hiker posted up at a bug-infested watering hole.
 The most basic thing to keep in mind is that a heavy model likely has more features for weather and bugs, while lighter ones without those features can weigh less in your pack.
 So how then, do you choose?
 Keep reading.